pachadotdev/tradestatistics-visualization-with-shiny/model/README.md

 ## Installation

-You can install the development version of otsshinycountryprofiles from [GitHub](https://github.com/) with:
+You can install the development version of otsshinymodel from [GitHub](https://github.com/) with:

 ``` r